tomzylkin/penppml/cran-comments.md

 ## Resubmission
 This is a resubmission.

-* I corrected a small bug that was causing an error in the CRAN checks.
+* I corrected a small bug that was causing an error when cluster or fixed were NULL.
-* I added an option (colcheck) which allows to simultaneously check whether the independent variables are
-* collinear or are perfectly explained by the fixed effects.
+* I updated the maintainer's details.

 ## Test environments
-* Windows 11, 64 bit, R 4.3.1
+* Windows 11, 64 bit, R 4.4.2
 * Debian Linux, R-devel, clang, CRAN's setup

 ## R CMD check results